 - Outpatient care

-If you live in Florida, The Recovery Village Palm Beach offers convenience and closeness to home life while maintaining a safe enough distance to encourage healing.
+If you live in Florida, The Recovery Village Palm Beach at Baptist Health offers convenience and closeness to home life while maintaining a safe enough distance to encourage healing.
 Those seeking treatment from out of state may find that the ability to establish their recovery away from potential negative influences is of the utmost importance to them.

 McCollister KE, French MT, Pyne JM, Booth B, Rapp R, Carr C. “The cost of treating addiction from the client’s perspective: results from a multi-modality application of the Client DATCAP.”
 Drug and Alcohol Dependence, 2009.
 Accessed April 27, 2019.

 The Substance Abuse and Mental Health Services Administration.
 “Mental Health and Substance Use Disorders.”
 Updated April 2019.
 Accessed April 2019.

 The Substance Abuse and Mental Health Services Administration.
 “Behavioral Health Treatment Services Locator Map.” (n.d.)
 Accessed April 2019.